-175. As we have already mentioned and will explain further in the country chapters, port labour is to a large extent regulated by means of collective bargaining agreements, which may be concluded at national, regional, sector350, port or company level.
+175. As we have already mentioned and will explain further in the country chapters, port labour is to a large extent regulated by means of collective bargaining agreements, which may be concluded at national, regional, sector, port or company level.
 In this respect, a fundamental issue is whether provisions in these agreements (for example, on restrictions on employment and restrictive working practices) can be tested against EU law.
 For this reason, we shall briefly discuss the inter-relation between such agreements and EU law.

-176. In Albany351, Brentjens352 and Drijvende Bokken353 the ECJ clarified that, in principle, EU competition law (or at least the prohibition on anti-competitive agreements) does not apply to collective labour agreements354.
+176. In Albany, Brentjens and Drijvende Bokken the ECJ clarified that, in principle, EU competition law (or at least the prohibition on anti-competitive agreements) does not apply to collective labour agreements.
 In Albany, the ECJ considered:

 59. It is beyond question that certain restrictions of competition are inherent in collective agreements between organisations representing employers and workers.
-However, the social policy objectives pursued by such agreements would be seriously undermined if management and labour were subject to [current Article 101(1)] of the Treaty when seeking jointly to adopt measures to improve conditions of work and employment.
+However, the social policy objectives pursued by such agreements would be seriously undermined if management and labour were subject to [current Article 101(1)] of the